 Anisha Joshi

-Anisha Joshi is an award-winning osteopath and author of Heal Your Back (Penguin, 2024) who helps organisations reduce the musculoskeletal cost of hybrid and desk-based work.
+Anisha Joshi is an award-winning osteopath and author of Heal Your Back (Penguin, 2024) who helps organisations cut the physical cost of how their people now work.

 Full Profile